bmaltais/kohya_ss/README.md

 ### 2024/04/12 (v23.1.6)

+- Rewrote a lot of the code to fix issues resulting from the security upgrades to remove shell=True from process calls.
-- Improved the training and tensorboard buttons and code
+- Improved the training and tensorboard buttons
+- Upgrade the gradio version to 4.20.0 to fix a bug with runpod.
+- Various other minor fixes.

 ### 2024/04/10 (v23.1.5)